-- Kernel with inotify support, e.g. RedHat/CentOS/CloudLinux v5/6+ OS vendor kernels - required for cxs Watch daemon
+- Kernel with inotify support, e.g. RedHat/CentOS/RockyLinux/AlmaLinux/CloudLinux v6/7+ OS vendor kernels - required for cxs Watch daemon

 cxs is a commercial product that is sold and licensed on a per server basis.
 Unlike competing products, it is strictly a one-time per server license purchase with updates for the life of the product, all at a reasonable price!
-We can perform a single installation per cxs license for you without additional charge.
+Initial default installation on a single server per license is included in the price.
 Please see the FAQ for more information about discounts and installation.